Suvarna221B/ride-hailing-service/README.md

 # 🚗 Ride Hailing Platform - Backend

-A production-ready ride-hailing platform backend built with Spring Boot, featuring real-time ride matching, driver allocation, payment processing, and comprehensive monitoring with New Relic APM.
+A ride-hailing platform backend built with Spring Boot, featuring real-time ride matching, driver allocation, payment processing, and comprehensive monitoring with New Relic APM.

 ## 📋 Table of Contents